 I have a lot of rusted, dented, and expired foods in my cupboard, plus open stale cereal.
 Will that do?

 Uhhh no. Please throw that out.
 We are not allowed to accept expired or opened products.

 Can I share this list with others?

-Heck yes!
+Yes, PLEASE!
+Some people even create Facebook events of their own or share the list with their church!
 Feel free to share our Reverse “Advent” Calendar to anyone or any group who wishes to participate.
 The FUUD Pantry is always in need of shelf stable food.